 Note 4.
 This is the actual cost only attributable to the Interconnecting Customer.
 Any costs not expended from the application fee previously collected will go toward the costs of these studies.

 Note 5.
 Not applicable except in certain rare cases where a System Modification would be needed.
-If so, the modifications are the Interconnecting Customer’s responsibility.
+If so, the modifications for the Secondary system are the Company’s responsibility and the modifications solely benefiting the Customer are the Interconnecting Customer’s responsibility.

 Note 6.
 O & M is defined as the Company’s operations and maintenance carrying charges on the incremental costs associated with serving the Interconnecting Customer.